Trusted WordPress tutorials, when you need them most.

 Using Inspect to Find Style Name

-After you find the stylesheet handle, you can deregister it by adding this code to your theme’s functions.php file using a code snippet plugin like WPCode (recommended).
+After you find the stylesheet handle, you can deregister it by adding this code using a snippet plugin like WPCode (recommended).
+We recommend using a snippet plugin because it’s much safer than editing your theme’s functions.php file directly, and your code won’t be erased when you update your theme.

 add_action( 'wp_print_styles', 'my_deregister_styles', 100 );